-Kyle Larson dominates early, wins Stage 1 of Coca-Cola 600
+Kyle Larson dominates first half of Coca-Cola 600

 CONCORD, N.C.
-(AP) — Kyle Larson led 90 of the first 100 laps and won the fist stage of the Coca-Cola 600 on Sunday night at Charlotte Motor Speedway.
+(AP) — Kyle Larson dominated the first half of the Coca-Cola 600, sweeping the first two stages of NASCAR’s longest race.

-Trying to win NASCAR’s longest race for the first time, Larson started from the pole and was considered the race favorite.
+The 28-year-old Larson led 156 of 200 laps in the 400-lap race at Charlotte Motor Speedway.
+Hendrick Motorsports teammate Chase Elliott took the lead briefly in the second stage for 22 laps, but surrendered the lead back to Larson following a green flag pit stop.

-The 28-year-old Larson hoped to give car owner Rick Hendrick a historic 269th career victory, which would pass Petty Enterprises for the most Cup Series wins.
-Larson’s Hendrick Motorsports teammate Chase Elliott was running in second place.
+Larson hoped to give car owner Rick Hendrick a historic 269th career victory, which would pass Petty Enterprises for the most Cup Series wins.

+Kurt Busch, the 2010 race champion, is behind the wall after due to engine failure.

 UP NEXT